rust-stuco/lectures/week4/slides.md

 scores.insert(String::from("Yellow"), 50);
 ```

-* Note that we need to bring in `HashMap` with `use` from the collections portion of the standard library
+* Note that we need to import `HashMap` from the standard library's collections module with `use`
 * We'll talk more about `use` in week 6!

 <!-- Mention that because Vec and String are used so frequently, they are automatically "imported" -->